-Ava Lavinia Gardner (December 24, 1922 – January 25, 1990) was a renowned American actress and one of the most iconic stars of Hollywood's Golden Age.
-Born on December 24, 1922, in Grabtown, North Carolina, she grew up in a rural setting before being discovered by Metro-Goldwyn-Mayer (MGM) in 1941.
-Initially cast in minor roles, her breakthrough came with the film noir classic The Killers (1946), which established her as a leading lady.
-Gardner's career flourished in the 1950s with notable performances in films like Mogambo (1953), for which …
+Ava Lavinia Gardner (December 24, 1922 – January 25, 1990) was an American actress popular in the 1940s and 1950s.
+Considered one of the most iconic stars of the Golden Age of Hollywood, she was ranked as the 25th greatest female screen legend by the American Film Institute.
+Initially cast in minor roles, her breakthrough came with the classic film noir The Killers (1946), which established her as a leading lady.
+Her career flourished in the 1950s with notable performances in films like Mogambo (1953), for which she received an Academy Award n…

 Acting